maxbarry/Shepherd/README.md

 Original Shepherd is no longer actively maintained.
 To get it up and running in 2018, you have two options:

-1. Use the Perkins fork (officially endorsed): https://shepherd.tv/
+1. Use the Perkins fork: https://shepherd.tv/

-2. Use the Xander Victory fork: https://github.com/ShephedProject/shepherd/wiki/Installation
+2. Use the Xander Victory fork: https://github.com/ShephedProject/shepherd